 The Wendell I. Smith Internships in Psychology were established by gifts from former students, friends, and colleagues of Provost Smith, Class of 1946, who, as a member of the Bucknell faculty from 1946-86, served his academic discipline and his alma mater with distinction.
 The internships, awarded to students who show promise of doing distinguished work in the profession, provide opportunities to work with faculty members as teaching and/or research assistants in a program administered by the head of the department.

 The Thomas R. Spitzer Undergraduate Research Fund was established in 1999 by Thomas R. Spitzer, Class of 1970.
 The research stipends shall be awarded to undergraduate students majoring in any academic discipline who wish to participate in a medically related research position in an off-campus environment.

-The Fund for Undergraduate Research in Biological and Chemical Sciences was established in 1999.
+The Fund for Undergraduate Research in Biological & Chemical Sciences was established in 1999.
 The research stipends shall be awarded to undergraduate students majoring in any biological or chemical science.
 Research fellows are selected by competitive application.

 The Robert P. Vidinghoff Memorial Summer Internship was established by Raymond A. and Virginia Vidinghoff, to preserve the memory of their son, Robert, Class of 1969.
 Awards from the fund will be used for students engaged in summer research programs administered by the science departments at Bucknell.